unknwon/go-code-convention/en-US.md

   }
   ```

-### Coined term and brand name
+### Coined terms and brand names

 When you encounter coined terms and brand names, naming should respect the original or the most widely accepted form for the letter case.
-For example, use GitHub" not "Github", use "API" not "Api", use "ID" not "Id".
+For example, use "GitHub" not "Github", use "API" not "Api", use "ID" not "Id".

 When the coined term and brand name is the first word in a variable or constant name, keep them having the same cases.
 For example, `apiClient`, `SSLCertificate`, `githubClient`.